-According to an Enterprise Technology Research survey, the number of employees working remotely is expected to double in 2021.
+According to research firm Gartner, remote workers will represent 35% of all employees worldwide by the end of 2021, compared to 17% in 2019.
 As remote work grows, how we approach employee communication and team engagement will change.

 This course meets online Tuesday, November 30th and Tuesday, December 14th from 8:30 am - 4:00 pm.